KFIZ (AM): Changes in ownership

 Ownership was changed in 1929 to the Reporter Printing Company, and in 1931 the station moved to studios on the second floor of the Reporter Building at 18 West First Street.
 In March 1941, with the implementation of the North American Regional Broadcasting Agreement (NARBA), KFIZ moved to its current frequency of 1450 kHz.
 In the mid-1940s the station increased transmitter power to 250 watts.

 The KFIZ Broadcasting Company acquired the station in May 1946 and owned the station through the early 1960s.
-Through the 1930s, 40s and 50s, KFIZ was a network affiliate of the Mutual Broadcasting System (MBS).
+Through the 1930s, 1940s and 1950s, KFIZ was a network affiliate of the Mutual Broadcasting System (MBS).
 It carried Mutual's dramas, comedies, news and sports shows.
 By the 1950s, as network programming shifted from radio to television, KFIZ began a middle of the road format of popular adult music, news, sports and talk.

 KFIZ-TV

 In 1968, KFIZ put a sister station on UHF television.
 KFIZ-TV broadcast on Channel 34 as an independent television station.
 It covered an 11-county area in east-central Wisconsin.
 KFIZ-TV often simulcast popular shows from television stations in Milwaukee as well as educational children's shows from WHA-TV in Madison.
 But not having a network affiliation and covering a mostly rural area hurt advertising sales.

-When the parent company decided to sell the newspaper and KFIZ 1450, there were no parties interested in taking on the money-losing television operation.
+When the parent company decided to sell the newspaper and KFIZ radio, there were no parties interested in taking on the money-losing television operation.
 KFIZ-TV was taken off the air in 1972.